Bedervale: Bedervale Today

 After two years Mr TR Royds arranged for a National Estate Grant to purchase the furniture collection, and nominated the National Trust of Australia (NSW) as owners.

 During the 1980s with the assistance from Heritage Assistance program funding, Bedervale was restored.

 The house and gardens are open to the public (by appointment) and are listed on the National Trust of Australia (NSW) website.

 Description

 Bedervale is a large single storey, Georgian house, built of brick stuccoed and lined to simulate stone.
 Roman Doric columns support a pedimented entablature over an opening flanked by arched semi-circular recesses.
 The original shingled roof, which is still in place, was built in four continuous pitches.
 An extra roof of iron was added to improve drainage.
 The joinery is of polished cedar, the floors are timber and the timber verandah is columned.
 The verandah floor is flagged.
 Two flanking wings and a two-storey stable block form an enclosed courtyard.
 The stables comprise horse stalls, saddle room, grain room and coach house with loft above.

-The physical condition of the property was reported as good as at 22 December 1997.
+The physical condition of the property was reported as good as in 22 December 1997.

 The furniture and furnishings including paintings, china, and cutlery are retained in their original setting making it an intact and original collection.